Hclsoftware Announces Commitment To Saudi Vision 2030 In Riyadh

+(MENAFN- Mid-East Info) HCLSoftware launches a new Total Experience platform; aims to empower citizen engagement, drive economic diversification, develop national talent, and promote sustainability.

-(BUSINESS WIRE )--HCLSoftware, a global leader in enterprise software solutions, announced today the company's commitment to Saudi Vision 2030.
-HCLSoftware leaders presented their declaration today during an Executive Summit in Riyadh with the launch of HCLSoftware's new Total Experience (TX) platform .
+HCLSoftware, a global leader in enterprise software solutions, announced today the company's commitment to Saudi Vision 2030.
+HCLSoftware leaders presented their declaration today during an Executive Summit in Riyadh with the launch of HCLSoftware's new Total Experience (TX) platform.

 “HCLSoftware is committed to supporting Saudi Vision 2030 by unlocking transformative growth through an innovative platform of digital solutions,” said Rajiv Shesh, Chief Revenue Officer, HCLSoftware.“Saudi Arabia's Vision 2030, especially their Deep Tech Ecosystem, falls squarely in HCLSoftware's definition of the future.”